Updated April 2026

 Third Party, Fire & Theft

-Disclaimer: These figures are indicative estimates based on publicly available pricing as at March 2026.
+Disclaimer: These figures are indicative estimates based on publicly available pricing as at April 2026.
 Actual premiums depend on your vehicle, driving history, location, hours driven and the specific insurer.
 Always request a quote directly from the insurer for accurate pricing.

-8 Tips for Rideshare Drivers in NZ
+8 Tips for Rideshare Drivers in Australia

 Practical steps to protect yourself and manage costs as a rideshare or delivery driver.